linz/gazetteer/README.md

 QGIS for the spatial representation and the Qt4 webkit tools for displaying and amending attribute data.

+The QGIS database and application are also used to publish data onto the web.
+The web application is not included in this repository.
+However the database schema to which it publishes is.

 More details of the technology implementation are available in the developer notes at /src/NZGBplugin/help/devnotes.html.
 User help is in the file /src/NZGBplugin/help/index.html.